5 teachings from the movie Ninja Assassin

 5) The application of aloe vera on the open wounds

-After a violent punishment of Raizo by Lord Ozunu (he cuts the skin of his feet with a whip), a little girl, during the night, applies a mysterious transparent medicative cream soothing his pain.
+After a violent punishment of Raizo by Lord Ozunu (he cuts the skin of his feet with a whip), a little girl, during the night, applies a mysterious transparent medicative cream to soothe his pain.

 The ancient ninjas were experts on the use of herbs / plants and as it happens in the movie, they well knew that aloe vera is a good remedy for open wounds: